mrsquig/curling_timer/README.md

 |r| Reset timer|
 |q| Quit front end|
 |f| Toggle full screen|

+If the `--style` argument is specified when starting the front end, then the style sheet cannot be modified by the admin back end.
+Use this option if you would like to lock the style sheet to a single file.
+Otherwise, do not specify the style argument.

 ## Scheduler
 A scheduler using APScheduler is provided in `timer_scheduler.py`.
 Simply run to start the scheduler.